efeelize/eng/bec/record/phase_1/Day_40.md

     care for people and environment                以人为本、注重环境

 # 3.topic:corporate culture
+## PART I.
-## PART I.why is corporate culture important to a company?
+### 1.why is corporate culture important to a company?
-- it is improtant because it can make or break your company,company culture is
+- it is improtant because it can make or break your company,company culture is actually the shared values and norms of the organisation, and it guide the day-to-day operation of the company,so it is vital in this competitive age.

+### 2.do you think corporate culture will change or always remain the same.

 ## PART II.